shyam16843/AI-ML-Internship/task5-Customer-Segmentation/README.md

 We recommend reviewing the visualization document alongside the main README for a thorough understanding of the model's performance and insightful data interpretations.

-## 6. Business and Research Implications
+## 6. Business Recommendations
-- Helps tailor marketing efforts by segment.
-- Supports customer retention strategies via focused campaign targeting.
-- Provides insight into purchase behaviors across geography.
+- **Cluster 0:** Implement promotions to encourage higher purchase frequency.
+- **Cluster 1:** Target with loyalty programs and exclusive offers.
+- **Cluster 2:** Drive re-engagement with personalized outreach campaigns.
+- Monitor migration between clusters for dynamic targeting.

 ## 7. Project Setup and Requirements